 For an example of how to use this, you can look at Projects/Eldritch/Makefile which uses mFontGenerator to create the room editor font.

-compiles a mesh in xml format to a mesh in cms format that the Eldritch engine can use. -l specifies long indices, else shorts are used.
+compiles a mesh in xml format to a mesh in cms format that the Eldritch engine can use. -l specifies long indices, else shorts are used. -c specifies the tools.cfg file to use, default is tools.cg in the current directory.
 The mesh in xml format is created by an exporter for blender that can be found in the Extras/Tools directory.
 David used blender 2.49b, so his exporter was written for that.
 I have made a port of the exporter to Blender 2.6x.
 David’s exporter for Blender 2.4x is called xmlmeshexport.py, the new exporter for Blender 2.6x is called EldritchXMLMeshExporter.py.

 That’s a tough one.
 The engine does not like it when stuff that is referenced in the config files or the save files is not actually there.
 So if mEldritch crashes, it is usually something to do with that.

-- If you just installed mEldritch, and it crashes upon startup, try deleting your main.eldritchmastersave file.
-This happens mostly with steam Eldritch, as that one has stuff mEldritch does not support.
+- If you just upgraded mEldritch, and it crashes upon startup, try deleting your main.meldritchmastersave file.

 - If you are making a mod, and mEldritch crashes when it is loaded, chances are, you have a typo somewhere.
 For example, your spawner references an entity that is not defined, or an external asset like a texture is not found.
 I am slowly adding code to indicate what went wrong, check meldritch_log.txt for hints.